Posted on August 20, 2015

 - Require gun owners to obtain a license, register their firearms, or report lost or stolen firearms;

 - Limit the number of firearms that may be purchased at one time;

 - Impose a waiting period on firearm purchases;

 - Regulate unsafe handguns (“junk guns” or “Saturday night specials”);

 - Significantly regulate ammunition;

 - Allow local governments to regulate firearms; or

-- Give local law enforcement discretion to deny a concealed carry endorsement.
+- Give local law enforcement discretion to deny a concealed carry permit.

-In 2010, Missouri ranked 14th among the states in number of gun deaths per capita.
-In both 2008 and 2009, Missouri had the highest rate of black homicide victimization among the 50 states, according to an analysis performed by the Violence Policy Center.
-In addition, Missouri had the 15th lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Missouri were recovered after being used in crimes in other states at the 15 lowest rate among the states.
+In 2013, Missouri had the 12th highest rate of gun deaths per capita among the states.
+Missouri had the 14th lowest rate of crime gun exports among the states in 2009–meaning that crime guns originally sold in Missouri were recovered after being used in crimes in other states at the 14th lowest rate among the states.

 Missouri Firearms Laws

 For details about specific firearms laws in Missouri, choose a topic below, or see all of the firearms laws in this state.